Common Lawyer Marketing Failures

 Often, affording a solo or a full-fledged firm depends upon a steady flow of new clients.
 Under the old model, a fresh law grad would get a job at a firm.
 Next, the green attorney would learn the ropes.
 Once trained, the advocate would put out his shingle.
 Sometimes they may partner up and start an LLC.
 Often, a paycheck was based solely upon referral advertising.
 Targeting old clients remains a standard model.

 And only a small percentage of injury attorneys have had great success in bringing on new clients.
-These intelligent people will be a guest speaker on the legal seminar circuit, for example.
+These intelligent people will be guest speakers on the legal seminar circuit, for example.
 So this includes seminars such as CAOC or CAALA (bother consumer attorney organizations that give out MCLE credits to attendees of conventions, such as those held in Las Vegas.)
 Other old-school techniques include the Yellow Pages.
 But attorney advertising mailers with the proper disclaimer are also older methods of the trade.

 These methods can still be a successful way to reach people.
 Speaking at the CAALA Convention is still an excellent way for fellow less experienced or funded attorneys to size up trial attorneys with vast experience, to whom they may wish to refer cases.
 However, this may not always lead to a reliable stream of regular new clients, aka "customers."

 Don't Make The Same Mistakes as Other Lawyers.